Criminal Justice Act 1988: Unduly lenient sentences

-Section 141 - Prohibition of offensive weapons
+Section 141 – Prohibition of offensive weapons

 This section creates an offence of manufacturing, selling, lending, giving, importing, hiring or exposing for hire offensive weapons, but does not itself define which weapons it applies to.
-Subsection 141(2) allows a statutory instrument to define them; the only order currently is the Schedule 1 of the Criminal Justice Act 1998 (Offensive Weapons) Order 1988.
+Subsection 141(2) provides the home secretary's power to define them through statutory instrument; the only order currently is the Schedule 1 of the Criminal Justice Act 1998 (Offensive Weapons) Order 1988.